mefiuuu1/DetectAccentAI/README.md

 # English Accent Detector

+⚠️ **Warning:** This tool analyzes only the first few seconds of the audio/video to detect the accent.
+The results may be inaccurate, especially for similar accents (e.g., Indian English vs US English).
+The SpeechBrain model used is open-source and has limitations.
+For professional results, we recommend using a commercial speech-to-text service with accent detection.

 This is a simple Streamlit application to download audio from a public video URL and classify the speaker's English accent using a pre-trained Hugging Face model.

 ## Prerequisites